 But what does all of this mean and why does it matter when it comes to your home’s mortgage rate?

-Monday is your best day of the week to get the mortgage rate you desire because history shows that it’s the calmest day for mortgages, according to The Mortgage Reports.
+According to The Mortgage Reports, Monday is your best day of the week to get the mortgage rate you desire because history shows that it’s the calmest day for mortgages.
 The reasoning behind this is that it’s because there isn’t as much news reported about the markets at the beginning of the week compared to the end of the week.
 This leads to market rates being calmer and more predictable at the very beginning of the week compared to the middle or end of the week where they can be volatile and unpredictable.
 Aiming to lock-in your mortgage rate on a Monday is your best bet to get a calm rate compared to other days of the week.

 What does it mean?